adoraa/alx-low_level_programming/0x14-bit_manipulation/README.md

 5. A function that returns the number of bits you would need to flip to get from one number to another.

 ### Advanced tasks
+6. A function that checks the endianness.
+7. Crackme3 - Find the password for crackme